Do you want to take a trip to the land of the Mayans, but you wonder whether or not it is dangerous to go to Mexico currently in 2025?

-Indeed, when you see the reports of drug-related violence, kidnappings and murders, it's understandable that travelers worry about safety before getting their tickets to Mexico.
-However, despite the violence in some areas, most of the country remains safe for travellers.
+Indeed, with reports of drug-related violence, kidnappings, and murders, it's understandable that travelers are concerned about safety before booking their tickets to Mexico.
+However, despite the violence that plagues some regions, some parts of the country are safer for travelers.

 By being aware of the risks you are willing to take, of the current crime situation, you will be able to make the right decisions regarding the destination you choose in Mexico.

-Mexico Country among the most dangerous countries in the world
+Mexico among the most dangerous countries in the world

 - In 2017,, Mexico was ranked the second most dangerous country in the world after Syria, with an average of 28 homicides per 100 people.